hiroki-katou-NTS/uk.com/nts.uk/uk.com/com.web/nts.uk.com.web/src/main/webapp/view/sample/rule/disable-save.md

 ```

 #### Explain
-With **mutation** binding, kiban error viewmodel always check before *enableSaveButton* computed of developer.
+With **mutable** binding, kiban error viewmodel always check before *enableSaveButton* computed of developer.
 If one of two part is failed, button will be disabled.